ShahedFaisal/Excel_Dashboard/README.md

 # Excel Dashboard

-The goal of this project is to showcase management reporting dashboards prepared using built-in Excel functions, advanced charting techniques and tools (i.e. Power Query).
+The goal of this project is to showcase sample management dashboards prepared using Excel functions, advanced charting techniques and tools (i.e. Power Query).

 ## Sales Dashboard